jhliu17/matrixstitcher/README.md

 #        [ 4.,  8., 12.],
 #        [ 2.,  3.,  2.]])
 ```
-You can also get the correct factorization results P, L, U. But the transformations would not be recorded into A's tape history.
+You can get the same factorization results P, L, U. But the transformations would not be recorded into A's tape history.

 ## Extend Transform and Method